demisto/content/Packs/Rapid7_Nexpose/Integrations/Rapid7_Nexpose/README.md

 ### nexpose-create-shared-credential
 ***
 Create a new shared credential.
-For detailed explanation of all parameters of this command, please see: https://help.rapid7.com/insightvm/en-us/api/index.html#operation/createSharedCredential
+For detailed explanation of all parameters of this command, see: https://help.rapid7.com/insightvm/en-us/api/index.html#operation/createSharedCredential

 #### Base Command